 Accordingly, we permit our directors, officers and associates to pledge shares of company stock that they own.
 The board expects directors and executive officers to exercise good judgment when making decisions about their holdings and transactions involving company stock, including pledging.
-The board anticipates that the level of share pledging by directors and executive officers will decrease over time.
-In 2019, the number of shares pledged by our directors and executive officers as a group decreased by nearly 135,000 shares from 2018 levels and now represent approximately 0.5% of the total number of shares outstanding.
+The board anticipates that the level of share pledging by directors and executive officers will generally decrease over time.
+At year end 2020, the percentage of shares pledged by our directors and executive officers as a group increased by 0.1% to approximately 0.6% of the total number of shares outstanding.
+The 2020 increase is primarily due to a lower level of outstanding shares as of the December 31, 2020 measurement date.

-A majority, 19 of our current 28 directors and executive officers, do not pledge any shares.
-Another group of nine have pledged shares totaling less than 0.1% of the shares outstanding.
-One director with pledged shares is a member of one of the company's founding families, with reported holdings of company stock that sufficiently outnumber the approximately 0.5% of shares outstanding that he holds in accounts and are available as collateral.
+A majority, 18 of our current 27 directors and executive officers, do not pledge any shares.
+Another group of seven have pledged shares totaling less than 0.06% of the shares outstanding.
+Two directors with pledged shares are members of one of the company's founding families, with reported holdings of company stock that sufficiently outnumber the approximately 0.54% of shares outstanding that they hold in accounts and are available as collateral.